ALLSYSTEM-SPA/node-red-contrib-hik-media-buffer/README.md

 <img src='https://raw.githubusercontent.com/ALLSYSTEM-SPA/node-red-contrib-hik-media-buffer/main/img/hik-download-configuration.png'>

 To configure the node you need to enter the IP, user and password of the NVR, you can also choose the protocol and port to use.</br>
-You must also enter the start time and the end time and the number of the channels you want to get the playback of.</br>
+You must also enter the starttime, the endtime and the channels you want to get the playback of.</br>
-If you enter "1", you will get the playback of the first channel on the NVR, if you enter "1,3", you will get the playback of channel 1 and 3 on the NVR, if you enter "1-3", you will get the playback from channel 1 to channel 3 on the NVR</br>
+If you enter "1", you will get the playback of the first channel of the NVR; if you enter "1,3", you will get the playback of channels 1 and 3 of the NVR; if you enter "1-3", you will get the playback from channel 1 to channel 3 of the NVR</br>

 This below is an example of msg output:</br>